 - Ground turkey, 90% lean or leaner

-Examples of Select Cuts of Pork and Beef ZPF for 2025
+Examples of Select Cuts of Pork and Beef ZPF

-These foods will now be zero points:
+These foods are zero points:

 - Beef, arm pot roast, lean, trimmed